Chart Color Schemes

 Parkwood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Parkwood's dwelling structure, as assessed in the latest Census, consisted of 90.7% houses and 9.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Non-Metro Qld's 44.5% houses and 55.5% other dwellings.
-Home ownership in Parkwood was higher than Non-Metro Qld at 27.7%, with the rest of dwellings either mortgaged (41.9%) or rented (30.4%).
-The median monthly mortgage repayment in Parkwood was $1,894, above Non-Metro Qld's average of $1,750.
-Median weekly rent in Parkwood was recorded at $538, compared to Non-Metro Qld's $420.
-Nationally, Parkwood's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Parkwood's dwelling structures, as per the latest Census evaluation, consisted of 90.7% houses and 9.3% other dwellings.
+This contrasts with Non-Metro Qld's figures of 44.5% houses and 55.5% other dwellings.
+Home ownership in Parkwood stood at 27.7%, with mortgaged dwellings at 41.9% and rented ones at 30.4%.
+The median monthly mortgage repayment was $1,894, higher than Non-Metro Qld's average of $1,750.
+The median weekly rent in Parkwood was $538, compared to Non-Metro Qld's $420.
+Nationally, Parkwood's mortgage repayments were higher at $1,894 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing